michaelpulis/SnnForCbColdStartMusicRecommendation/README.md

 # Siamese Neural Networks for Content-based Cold-Start Music Recommendation.
 By Michael Pulis and Dr. Josef Bajada

 This repository contains the code used to train the SNN Model in training.ipynb.
-The code used to generate the dataset from the MP3 files within the FMA-Medium dataset can be found in generate_dataset.ipynb.
+The code used to extract the Mel Spectrograms from the MP3 files within the FMA-Medium dataset can be found in extract_features.ipynb.